ltpitt/vagrant-cloudpebble-composed/README.md

 Vagrant Cloudpebble Composed
 ====================

-This repo contains an howto (and soon a script) to install the key components of CloudPebble as submodules into a Vagrant Linux VM.
+This repo contains how to (and soon an install script too) install the key components of CloudPebble as submodules into a Vagrant Linux VM.
 It also contains a `docker-compose` file that will assemble all of them into something that runs like a real CloudPebble instance.

 Getting Started